In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as

 Mary Cassatt was an American painter and printmaker who developed her skills by studying, working, and living in France.
-She was one of only three women Impressionist painters, and the only American to fully integrate into Impressionism.
-Despite her success on both continents and a huge impact on the art scene in America, today her name isn’t so common in France and Europe.
+She was one of only three women Impressionist painters, and the only American to fully integrate with the Impressionists.
+Despite her success on both continents and a huge impact on the art scene in America, today her name isn’t so common.

 During that time she visited many of the European capitals and received her first drawing and music lessons.
-She also learned German and French which will be very useful in her later life.
+She also learned German and French which proved to be very useful in her later life.
 Her first exposure to French artists Jean-Auguste-Dominique Ingres, Eugene Delacroix, Camille Corot, and Gustave Courbet was likely at the Paris World’s Fair in 1855.
 Also, Edgar Degas and Camille Pissarro were exhibiting there.

-From childhood, Mary Cassatt showed interest in painting.
-Cassatt’s family disagreed with her wish to become a professional artist.
-Despite that, she began studying painting at the Pennsylvania Academy of the Fine Arts in Philadelphia at the age of fifteen.
+From childhood, Cassatt showed interest in painting.
+Her family disagreed with her wish to become a professional artist.
+Despite that, she began studying painting at the Pennsylvania Academy of the Fine Arts in Philadelphia at the age of 15.
 At that time women were studying painting because that was a nice skill for a woman to have.
 Cassatt, instead, was determined to become a professional artist.

 Therefore, in 1866 Cassatt moved to Paris.
 There she applied to study privately with masters from the Ecole des Beaux-Arts (women could not study there yet).
 She was accepted to study with Jean-Léon Gérôme.
-Cassatt drilled her artistic skills with daily copying in the Louvre (she obtained the required permit).
-The museum was also a social meeting place for Frenchmen and American female students who were not allowed to visit cafes where the avant-garde socialized.
+Cassatt drilled her artistic skills copying the masterpieces in the Louvre everyday (she obtained the required permit).
+The museum was also a social meeting place for Frenchmen and American female students who were not allowed to visit cafes where the avant-garde male artists socialized.

 Painting cannot be taught.
 One doesn’t need lessons.
 Museums are sufficient.

 In 1868 the selection jury accepted her work A Mandoline Player for the Paris Salon.
-The work is in the romantic style and is one of only two paintings from the first decade of her career that can be documented today.
+The Romantic style work is one of only two paintings from the first decade of her career that is extant.